 Searching

-There are two primary ways to search for Entities in Metadatify: a text-based search or an advanced query search.
+There are two ways to search metadata across Metadatify: AI search and advanced query search.

-There are two methods to perform a text search using Metadatify, the first method utilizes the "quick search" navigation element, and the second method uses the dedicated search page.
+There are two methods to perform an AI-assisted text search using Metadatify: the "quick search" navigation element, and the dedicated search page.

-Metadatify provides two locations to perform a basic text-based search of all metadata.
-A "quick search" bar is located at the top of the left sidebar and will display a list of the top five best matches to the search query.
-Links are provided next to each entry to the corresponding Entity, and a link to the "Search" page is provided at the bottom of the list.
+Metadatify provides a "quick search" bar at the top of the dashboard.
+It displays a list of the top five best matches to the search query.
+Links are provided next to each entry to the corresponding Entity, and a link to the full "Search" page is provided at the bottom of the list.

 The first tab on the Search page is a full text search.
-The search query is entered into the search bar and any results matching text contained anywhere in the Entity are displayed.
-Results are ranked by relevance to the search query:
+Without AI-assistance enabled, the search query is entered into the search bar and any results matching text contained anywhere in the Entity are displayed.
+When AI-assistance is enabled, the natural language query is processed and any relevant results are returned.

 Rules have the following structure: